— In newly created position, she will focus on community-based solutions for type 1 diabetes care —

 Johnson has a doctorate in public health and has gained a reputation for her work on diabetes research focused on behavioral health, quality of life and family dynamics for those in the T1D community, all skills she will put to use in her new role at JDRF.
 She is very familiar with the organization, having served on the JDRF International Board of Directors and having volunteered for more than 24 years.
 Johnson has also been a member of the Florida Governor’s Diabetes Advisory Council, the National Institutes of Health’s Council of Public Representatives and the national board for the American Diabetes Association.

-Johnson is the co-founder of the Diabetes Empowerment Foundation (as well as its subsidiary, Students With Diabetes) and is the founder of Diabetes Partners and Diabetes Moms.
+Johnson is the co-founder of the Diabetes Empowerment Foundation (as well as its subsidiary, Students With Diabetes, now known as JDRF Adults) and is the founder of Diabetes Partners and Diabetes Moms.
 She also led statewide initiatives in Florida funded by the Centers for Disease Control and Prevention (CDC) related to pre-diabetes and infant mortality.

 “Nicole has done so much in the past few decades to improve the quality of life for people living with T1D and their families.
 In this new role, she will drive mission-related activities that strengthen relationships throughout the T1D community and within JDRF,” said Derek Rapp, JDRF President and CEO.
 “Our mission is focused on improving outcomes for people with T1D by supporting research to cure, prevent and treat diabetes.
 While these successes are being accomplished, we at JDRF also want to reduce the daily burden of this disease.
 Nicole will be an enormous asset to our programs focused on the well‒being of the T1D community.”